 Assign 1-3 episodes (for one night of homework, or over the course of the week) and a guiding question, and then have students engage in structured online discussions.
 You can run these discussions using Slack, FlipGrid, or a similar tool.
 Require that students do a minimum of six posts: 2 “original” posts (comments, observations, or questions), 2 responses to classmates’ posts, and then at least 2 other posts of either kind.

-- Episode assignments: “The Little Ice Age” + “Trees That Fight Back“
+- Episode assignments: “Duggie Mack, the Jamaican Delegation to Ethiopia, and the Rastafari Movement” + “Trees That Fight Back“

 - Episode assignment: “Witches Brew“